 Combine sugar, cream, all eggs, flour and vanilla bean in a heavy saucepan.
-Cook, stirring constantly until thickened. (about 20 minutes) Cool and remove vanilla bean.
+Cook, stirring constantly until thickened for about 20 minutes.
+Cool and remove vanilla bean.
 Slowly beat in the cheese and coffee liqueur.
 Pour ½ of mixture over the ladyfingers.
 Soak remaining ladyfingers and layer; Cover with remaining ½ of cheese filling.
 Prepare topping below and cover cheese filling.

 Whip cream on high speed, gradually adding the sugar; Beat until peaks form.
 Spoon over the cheese/pudding mixture.
 Sift the cocoa powder over the top.
 Chill until it sets at least 2-3 hours.